 Other grounds, as the Commission may determine in the exercise of its discretion, that are directly related to the applicant's ability to serve as a Marijuana Establishment Agent, or that make the applicant unsuitable for registration; however, the Commission will provide notice to the applicant of the grounds prior to the denial of the agent Registration Card and a reasonable opportunity to correct these grounds.

-The Commission may delegate Registrants' suitability determinations to the Executive Director, who may appoint a Suitability Review Committee, in accordance with 935 CMR 500.800.
+The Commission may delegate Registrants' suitability determinations to the Executive Director, who may appoint a Suitability Review Committee, in accordance with 935 CMR 500.800: Background Check Suitability Standard for Licensure and Registration.
 Suitability determinations shall be based on credible and reliable information.

 The Executive Director may institute a suitability review based on a recommendation from Enforcement staff that background check information would result in or could support an adverse suitability determination.
-All suitability determinations will be made in accordance with the procedures set forth in 935 CMR 500.800.
+All suitability determinations will be made in accordance with the procedures set forth in 935 CMR 500.800: Background Check Suitability Standard for Licensure and Registration.

 500.032: Revocation of a Marijuana Establishment Agent Registration Card